cclemonnn/iron_shooter/README.md

 - Space to shoot laser

 Restart Game:
-- Once game is over and end animation finishes, press '1' to restart the game
+- Once game is over and end animation finishes, press '1' to restart the game.

 ----------------------------------------------
 ### Code References